chimbosonic/veilid-container/README.md

 ```bash
 podman exec -it <container-name> veilid-cli
 ```

+You can mount `/etc/veilid-server` if you need to change the config of `veilid-server` and you can mount `/var/db/veilid-server` for persistence.

 ### Ports
 - `5959/tcp` has the client api exposed (caution: do not expose that port to the internet its has no authentication and allows full control of the node)